Phil-Grim/london_properties_analysis/reproduce.md

 ## Setup GCP Project

-Create a new project in the [Google Cloud Console](https://console.cloud.google.com/), and switch to that newly created project
+Create a new project in the [Google Cloud Console](https://console.cloud.google.com/), and switch to that newly created project.

 ## Create a Service Account and Generate a JSON Key

-Navigate to IAM & ADMIN &rarr; Service Accounts on the Google Cloud Console and create a new service account
+Navigate to IAM & ADMIN &rarr; Service Accounts on the Google Cloud Console and create a new service account.

 This service account will be used by Prefect and DBT, and needs to be granted the following roles:
 - Viewer